soleaf/ErRabbit/readme.md

 * Java 1.7 upper
 * MongoDB 2
 * ActiveMQ
-* Log4j 2 in your application(log tracking target).
+* Log4j1.2 or log4j 2 in your application(log tracking target).

 # Install and Using